 Cyclone Debbie had visited the area several months prior to our arrival.
 A few trees were down and the bush was a bit untidy as you would expect, but the rain had turned everything a gorgeous green.

 Although Cyclones and Bush Fires are devastating, they are both natural forms of regeneration.

 Bright green grass trees similar to those we saw later at Cania Gorge National Park.

-Take binoculars if you wish to see turtles as the view point is up high and only the occasional head popping up is visible to the naked eye.
-There are good views back to the mainland though.
+Take binoculars to see turtles as the water is a long way below the view point and only an occasional head is visible to the naked eye.
+There are however, great views back along the mainland.